 Please note: Patients and visitors who drive to our hospital sites must use the designated pay and display car parks.
-Staff parking areas are patrolled by parking attendants, and fines are issued to unauthorised vehicles.
+Staff parking areas are patrolled by parking attendants, and Parking Charge Notices are issued to unauthorised vehicles.

 Westmorland General Hospital’s closest train station is Oxenholme Lake District which is approximately 1.5 miles away.
 Plan your journey using the National Rail enquiries website.

 There are cycle racks located at the main entrance, the outpatients entrance, and the entrance to the Blackhall unit.